lm3nitro/Projects/New/Network Services SMB.md

 ![Pasted image 20240918131227](https://github.com/user-attachments/assets/d741377b-d810-481e-932f-5bf59595c535)

-Another indicator is The `LsaOpenPolicy` function wich opens a handle to the policy object on a local or remote system.
+Another indicator is The `LsaOpenPolicy` function which opens a handle to the policy object on a local or remote system.

 ![Pasted image 20240918130632](https://github.com/user-attachments/assets/c2e2b9ed-27d9-4e97-be01-6bf6c87ea09d)

-I also took a look at the amount of unique connections:
+I also took a look at the number of unique connections:

 ![Pasted image 20240918125842](https://github.com/user-attachments/assets/6a7aa08b-21e4-4647-945b-52bb7b4453e7)